Stormy Daniels and Avenatti meet again, as adversaries

 Daniels said she had hired Avenatti in early 2018 to represent her in her claims against Trump.
 Daniels sought legal representation because she wanted to speak publicly about her claims that she had a sexual tryst with Trump over a decade earlier.
 She had been paid $130,000 days before the 2016 presidential election to remain silent.
 Trump has denied the claims.

-She said a formal agreement called for her to pay Avenatti $100.
-She gave it to him in cash at a restaurant in Los Angeles, and he used it to pay for lunch.
+She said that since the formal agreement called for her to pay Avenatti $100, she gave it to him in cash at a restaurant in Los Angeles, and he used it to pay for lunch.

-She said a crowd-funding website was used to raise $650,000 for Avenatti’s representation of her.

 Sobelman asked her if she had ever agreed with Avenatti to pay him more than the $100.